-The fundamental premises of teaching history at the college level is to enable students to understand some portion of past human experience, to connect that experience to their lives, and to equip students with the analytic and epistemological tools to assess historical evidence.
-Changes in the nature, focus, and preparation of college students, educational technology, pedagogical approaches, and college curricular requirements mean that traditional formats, course structures, and specific historical materials need to be re-examined and adapted into this new environment.
+The fundamental premises of teaching history at the college level is to enable students to understand some portion of past human experience, to connect that experience to their lives, and to equip students with the tools to assess historical evidence throughout their lives.
+Changes in the nature, focus, and preparation of college students, educational technology, pedagogical approaches, and college curricular requirements mean that existing formats, course structures, and specific historical materials need to be re-examined and adapted into this new environment.

 History for the 21st Century was established by Trevor Getz and Steve Harris in 2019, with financial support from the Agentives Fund, a private foundation committed to bold changes in education.
-We kicked-off our work with a conference at our home base—San Francisco State—at which 20+ thought leaders in college history teaching and world history got together to see if there were some better ways to help instructors help students understand and use history.
+We kicked-off our work with a conference in San Francisco, which 20+ leaders in college history teaching and world history got together to see if there were some better ways to help instructors help students understand and use history.